thegrumpys/odop/client/docs/Help/helpLookup.md

 ### Use * as a wildcard character
 For example: tors*

-### Restrict term matching to the topic title with "title:"
+### Restrict term matching to the topic title only with "title:"
 For example: title:demo

+### Restrict term matching to the topic content only with "content:"
+For example: content:demo

 ### Fuzzy match by appending a tilde (~) and then a positive integer to a term
 For example: saerch~1
-Adding, removing, changing or transposing a character in the word is considered a match.
+Adding, removing, changing or transposing one character in the word is considered a match.

 &nbsp;

 Notes:
 By default, the lookup will match words with a common stem.
 For example, the term "searching" will also match "searches".
+"Feasibility" will match "feasibile".

 Unlike with Google Search, adding quotes and using operators like AND & OR to combine terms will not produce the desired results.